Dr. Clare Edge

 Biography

 Clare holds a BSc Psychology, an MSc Community Psychology and a PhD, and is a Member of the British Psychological Society.
 Her doctoral research explored ageing in the workplace.
 This looked at health and wellbeing from a number of psychological and public health perspectives.
-Clare has a broad range of research interests, but the main topics I am interested in are anything related to Community, Health & Social Psychology.
+Clare has a broad range of research interests, but the main topics she is interested in well-being, inequalities, and ageing.

 Areas of research